SABS-R3/software-engineering-day1/_episodes/03-ide-notebook.md

 See topic [slides](../slides/03-ide-notebook.html).

-## An Example Notebook

 ## Launching the Jupyter Notebook Application

 Fortunately, Jupyter notebooks are supported by default by the Anaconda distribution.
-On the command line, we can tell Jupyter to launch its notebook interface:
+On the command line, we can tell Jupyter to launch its notebook server, which we use to :

 ~~~
 jupyter notebook